-The Council's existing debt portfolio (including Bramcote Crematorium) is estimated to total £96.2 million at 31 March 2021 as shown above.
-The optimum debt level for the Council as defined by the CFR is estimated at £110.3 million at 31 March 2021 and therefore the estimated level of borrowing is below the optimum level.
+The Council's existing debt portfolio (including Bramcote Crematorium) is estimated to total £99.4 million at 31 March 2022 as shown above.
+The optimum debt level for the Council as defined by the CFR is estimated at £112.5 million at 31 March 2022 and therefore the estimated level of borrowing is below the optimum level.

 As set out in section 4 below, the Council is permitted to borrow in advance of need given that certain criteria are met.
-The Council has loans totalling £13.0 million that are due to mature within the next 12 months.
+The Council has loans totalling £4.5 million that are due to mature within the next 12 months.
 These loans may not necessarily be replaced with loans of a similar value when they mature and whether or not they are replaced will in part depend upon the Council's cashflow position at the time.
-In addition, the Council has a loan of £3.0 million that will not mature within the next 12 months.
-This loan is from Barclays Bank at an interest rate of 4.19% and is due to mature on 4 February 2073.